 Shades in the Dust

 Shades in the Dust was initially conceived during time spent in Louisiana in the graduate photography program at Louisiana State University.
-The project began as a narrative series exploring issues of identity and alienation but, over time, the work began to also address the nature of familial attachment and loss.
-The work has continued to metamorphose as my family has changed with me over the better part of a decade.
+The project started as a narrative series exploring issues of identity and alienation but, over time, the work began to also address issues such as the nature of familial attachment and loss.
+The work has continued to metamorphose over the better part of a decade.

-Over the course of making these photographs, I experienced several personal losses.
-There is a hesitant grief that lives in the photos.
+In the course of making these photographs, I experienced several personal losses and there is a hesitant grief that lives in the photos.
 Through symbols, repetition and non-linear narrative, I present my experiences to the viewer.
-Water, for instance, began to signify a shifting perspective regarding time; sometimes stagnant, other times flowing; sometimes clear, sometimes murky.
+Water, for instance, began to signify a shifting perspective in me regarding time; sometimes stagnant, other times flowing; sometimes clear, sometimes murky.